Research topics within IMPRS-HD

 - Max Planck Institute for Nuclear Physics (MPIK), Astrophysics and Particle Physics divisions

-- Institute for Theoretical Astrophysics (ITA)
+- Institute of Theoretical Astrophysics (ITA)

 - Astronomisches Rechen-Institut (ARI), ( ''Institute for Astronomical Computing'' )